didaquis/twitter-openweathermap/README.md

   // ...
   ```
   * If you wish, you can modify the interval of execution.
 This value is the number of miliseconds of delay before new execution of code.
 Recommended value is `1200000` (20 minutes).
-* If you want, you can edit some value of OpenWeatherMap API on the file `src/lib/owm_api/config_api.js`.
-This step is not necessary.
+* If you want, you can edit the default language of OpenWeatherMap API on the file `src/lib/owm_api/config_api.js`.

 **Warning:** You must keep in mind the API restrictions.
 For example, you can't publish thousands of tweets in a row or publish the same data over and over again.
 Both Twitter and OpenWeatherMap impose a series of limitations in their API.